What Are SMARTER Goals and How Do They Help Measure Employee Productivity?

 If you want to improve your people’s productivity, you’ll need a way to measure it—which means you’ll need the right metrics.
 And that’s where using SMARTER goals comes in…

-However, by thinking about the outcomes you want, communicating those needs to your people, and translating them into tangible goals, you’ll gain a series of handy metrics against which you can measure employee productivity.
+However, by collaborating cross functionally to identify the outcomes you want, communicating those needs to your people, and translating them into tangible goals, you’ll gain a series of handy metrics against which you can measure employee productivity.

 Examples of Key Outcomes